About enrolment schemes

 - Sometimes it might be proposed that the home zones of schools at risk of overcrowding be reduced and others expanded to absorb growth and spread students more evenly across a local network.

 Before any change can be made, the views of the community are considered with enrolment and Census data, the physical capacity of all schools in the area, Council consents for significant building and housing developments, transport options, property sales activity, and local business and employment trends.

-Community engagement and formal consultations are critical parts of the decision making process because they ensure a strong foundation for trust and confidence in decisions that are made.
+Community engagement and formal consultation are critical parts of the process because they ensure a strong foundation for trust and confidence in decisions that are made.

-Boards are required to undertake formal consultation with their communities on any proposal, or any proposed change to an existing scheme – such as an amendment to a home zone.
-We need evidence of formal consultation when boards seek our approval of their enrolment scheme proposal.
+The Ministry is required to undertake formal consultation with the board and their community on any new proposal, or any proposed change to an existing scheme – such as an amendment to a home zone.

-Formal consultation allows the board to hear and understand the range of views about a proposed change from across the school’s community.
-As well as other schools, Communities of Learning ǀ Kāhui Ako, early learning services, local iwi, and any other group or organisation that might be impacted by the proposal should be part of the consultation.
+Formal consultation allows us to hear and understand the range of views about a proposed change from across the school’s community.
+We will also consult other schools, Communities of Learning ǀ Kāhui Ako, early learning services, local iwi, and any other group or organisation that might be impacted by the proposal.
 This ensures all views are considered in the context of the interests of current and future students, as well as the local network.